“I have earned $442,991 USD in just six months by building a dropshipping business that people loved”.

 I also used Shopney

 Third: Recart Messenger Marketing helped with abandoned carts.
-As I mentioned above, I wanted to reach abandoned carts through all media: I sent emails, FB messages, SMSes- and Recart tackled FB messenger.
-I customized the messages to suit the theme and colours of my store, and brought people back to the store in the middle of, what I presume would have been, a Facebook scroll session.
+As I mentioned above, I wanted to reach abandoned carts through all media: I sent emails, FB messages, and SMSes, and Recart tackled FB messenger.
+I customized the messages to suit the theme and colors of my store and brought people back to the store in the middle of, what I presume would have been, a Facebook scroll session.

 And lastly, TxtCart was my go-to app for sending SMSes to abandoned carts!